389ds/389ds.github.io/docs/389ds/howto/howto-kerberos.md

 Maps
 ----

-The directory server already has some default SASL/GSSAPI maps as described in <https://access.redhat.com/site/documentation/en-US/Red_Hat_Directory_Server/9.0/html/Administration_Guide/SASL.html>.
+The directory server already has some default SASL/GSSAPI maps as described in the [Administrator's Guide](https://docs.redhat.com/en/documentation/red_hat_directory_server/11/html/administration_guide/sasl).
 So you might not have to do anything to get identity mapping working.

 However, if you want/need to do your own mapping, see below.

 Let's assume your entry in the DS has the DN "dn: uid=uid,o=realm.edu", and assume your Kerberos realm is *REALM.EDU*.
-Then, the map would be something like this (as seen in "Managing SASL" in the [Administrator's Guide](https://access.redhat.com/site/documentation/en-US/Red_Hat_Directory_Server/9.0/html/Administration_Guide/SASL.html)):
+Then, the map would be something like this (as seen in the [Administrator's Guide](https://docs.redhat.com/en/documentation/red_hat_directory_server/11/html/administration_guide/sasl)):

     dn: cn=mapname,cn=mapping,cn=sasl,cn=config
     objectclass: top